 6. What is the statute of limitations to sue?

-The statute of limitations to file a NEC baby formula lawsuit turns on several factors, including:
+The statute of limitations to file a NEC baby formula lawsuit turns on various factors, including:

-- the state the injury occurred in (the time limit to sue can be as short as one year after the injury);
+- which state the injury occurred in (the time limit to sue can be as short as one year after the injury);

-- who is bringing the lawsuit (the parents, an estate, or the child – sometimes children have up to 21 years to sue);
+- who is filing the lawsuit (the parents, an estate, or the child – sometimes children have up to 21 years to sue);

 - when the plaintiffs discovered the NEC (“discovery rule”); and

-- any other facts that may toll (pause) the statute of limitations from running.
+- any other facts that may pause (“toll”) the statute of limitations from running.

-Therefore, anyone who believes they have grounds to sue should consult an attorney immediately.
-An attorney can determine the deadline to bring a legal action.
+Therefore, anyone who believes they have grounds to sue should consult an attorney right away.
+A lawyer can determine the deadline to bring a legal action.

 7. Has the baby formula been recalled?

-No, not as of 2022.
-No bovine-based baby formula products have been recalled for their link to damaging intestinal tissues in pre-term infants.7
+No. No bovine-based baby formula products have been recalled for their connection to damaging intestinal tissues in pre-term infants.7

 8. Other baby food-related lawsuits

-There are a growing number of individual lawsuits and traditional class action lawsuits against various manufacturers of baby food products for making food with dangerous levels of toxic elements.
-Parents are alleging that these baby food companies caused their child’s autism or brain damage.
-These lawsuits are largely in the U.S. District federal court for the Eastern District of New York.
+There are an increasing number of individual lawsuits and traditional class action lawsuits against manufacturers of baby food products for selling food with dangerous levels of toxic elements.
+Parents are claiming that these baby food companies caused their child’s autism or brain damage.
+These lawsuits are largely out of the U.S. District federal court for the Eastern District of New York.

-On February 17, 2022, Abbott recalled Similac baby formulas manufactured at a Michigan facility due to reports of Cronobacter sakazakii bacteria and Salmonella.
-Abbott is also recalling Alimentum and EleCare baby formulas made at its Sturgis plant.10
+On February 17, 2022, Abbott recalled Similac baby formulas manufactured at a Michigan facility after reports of Cronobacter sakazakii bacteria and Salmonella.
+Abbott is also recalling Alimentum and EleCare baby formulas manufactured at its Sturgis plant.10

 - See Jocelyn Shulhan et al, Current Knowledge of Necrotizing Enterocolitis in Preterm Infants and the Impact of Different Types of Enteral Nutrition Products, Adv Nutr.
 (Jan, 2017).
 See Colaizy, T et al, Impact of Optimized Breastfeeding on the Costs of Necrotizing Enterocolitis in Extremely Low Birthweight Infants, Journal of Pediatrics, (2016)(“Among ELBW infants, not being fed predominantly human milk is associated with an increased risk of NEC.
 Efforts to support milk production by mothers of ELBW infants may prevent infant deaths and reduce costs.”).
 Other formulas with cow’s milk include Earth’s Best, Happy Baby, Go & Grow, Gerber, Parent’s Choice, Baby’s Only, Loulouka, Holle, Kendamil, Bobbie, and Lebenswert.
 Brown JV, Walsh V, McGuire W, Formula versus maternal breast milk for feeding preterm or low birth weight infants, Cochrane, (July 8, 2020)(“Since another Cochrane Review showed that feeding with formula compared to donor breast milk increases the risk of serious gut problems in preterm or low birth weight infants, it is unlikely that families and clinicians would consider it acceptable to allocate an infant to receive formula as an alternative to maternal breast milk when it is available.”).